Public Policy (MPP/JD Dual Degree) - MPP

 The Carsey School of Public Policy, in conjunction with the UNH Law School, offers a dual degree MPP/JD program for students seeking the benefits of both degrees.
 This dual degree program is designed to train students who wish to effectively combine legal issues and skills into the realm of public policy.
 Students will gain a deep understanding of how legal and policy issues relate and how to use this understanding to have an impact and make a difference in the complex contemporary world.

 Students wishing to pursue the MPP/JD dual degree program must apply and be accepted separately into each of the two degree programs.
-Students will use the regular on-line admission processes of the UNH Graduate School and School of Law for each degree program and they will fulfill all the necessary application requirements, including undergraduate institution coursework and GPA, LSAT (required) and GRE (waived with completed LSAT) scores, letters of recommendation, statement of purpose, and resume indicating awards and scholarships and professional experience.
+Students will use the regular on-line admission processes of the UNH Graduate School and School of Law for each degree program and they will fulfill all the necessary application requirements, including such items as undergraduate institution coursework and GPA, LSAT (required) and GRE (waived with completed LSAT) scores, letters of recommendation, statement of purpose, and resume indicating awards and scholarships and professional experience.

 The MPP/JD program welcomes applicants from many disciplinary backgrounds, but all applicants must possess a bachelor's degree from an accredited institution.
 Applicants may be asked to interview either in person or by conference call with the program director and/or the graduate program coordinator.
 The MPP/JD Dual Degree program admits students for the Fall Term only.
 JD students must apply before or during their first year of Law School in order to be eligible.